By: Tatum Stafford

 Go birdwatching in the Vasse Wonnerup Wetlands

+If you’re looking to get up close and personal with some of Busselton’s beautiful birdlife, head to the walking trail (accessible from Layman Road) on the southern side of the Vasse-Wonnerup Wetlands.
 Here, you’ll have the chance to spot over 75 species of birdlife, including tattlers, warblers, stints, turnstones, knots and more.
-The wetlands vary in size from broad channels to sheltered, small bays – and depending on the time of your visit, you may also catch a glimpse at egrets, spoonbills, bandicoots and other wildlife native to the area.
+The wetlands vary in size from broad channels of open water to sheltered, small bays – and depending on the time of your visit, you may also catch a glimpse at egrets, spoonbills, bandicoots and other wildlife native to the area.

 Meander down Busselton Jetty